UNITED REFORMED CHURCH

 Please plan to arrive in good time.
 You are currently required by law to wear a face covering for the whole time you are in the church.
 This applies to everyone except children aged under 11 or those with a disability making it difficult to comply.

-Next we will ask you to give your name and contact details.
-This is so that NHS Test and Trace can trace your contacts in the event that you, or anyone else attending the service, contract Covid-19 in the next few weeks.
+We will ask you to give your name and contact details.
+This is so that NHS Test and Trace can trace your contacts in the event that you, or anyone else attending the service, contract Covid-19 in the next few days.
 These details will be held by the church and destroyed after 21 days unless NHS Test and Trace requests them, in which case we will comply.
-We are also displaying an NHS Test and Trace QR code, and you may if you wish scan that with your smart phone rather than giving us your contact details.
+We are also displaying an NHS Test and Trace QR code, and you may if you wish scan that with your smartphone rather than giving us your contact details.

-Please note that under the current rules, and unlike those applying to hospitality venues, you are not required to supply contact details and you will not be refused entry if you decline to supply them.
+Please note that under the current rules, and unlike those applying to some other venues, you are not required to supply contact details and you will not be refused entry if you decline to supply them.

 Entering the church